dinkoprim/software_certificates/README.md

 # software_certificates

 Welcome to my Certificates Repository!
-This repository contains verified certificates from the courses and training programs I have completed.
-These certifications reflect my dedication to continuous learning and professional development in various fields.
+This repository contains certificates from the software courses and training programs I have completed.

 Certificates Included: